 BROCKTON COMMUNITY GARDEN PROJECT:

 While there have been interested groups and excited community members involved in gardening and urban development around community for years, never before have we seen such a beautiful and comprehensive movement taking "root" in the City of Champions, Brockton- Massachusetts.
 First through a Mass in Motion grant, followed by three installments of funding from the CHNA 22 (now known as the Greater Brockton Health Alliance,) and then finally funding from our newest partner- The New England Grassroots Environment fund, the project has taken on different iterations.
 Beginning with school based gardens, and then extending to community sites, we are now creating a network that extends to all neighborhoods and parts of the city.

 The garden network currently:

-- Meets quarterly to network, share events, and talk about best practices
+- Meets monthly from March through November to network, share events, and talk about best practices

 - Can support purchasing of resources for already established beds